NavneetSlalom/Wednesday/README.md

 ### Destination Region
 #### Components

-The following components will be created in the destination account:
+The following components will be created in the destination region:

-##### Initial Setup(TO BE EXECUTED ONLY FIRST TIME IN DESTINATION ACCOUNT):
+##### Initial Setup(TO BE EXECUTED FIRST TIME ONLY):

 Lambda Functions
 * 1 Lambda functions (DeleteOldSnapshotsAurora)
 * A Cloudformation stack containing these these resources

+***NOTE*** Create an S3 bucket to hold the Lambda function zip files.
+The bucket must be in the same region where the Lambda functions will run.
+And the Lambda functions must run in the same region as the RDS instances.

 ##### Cluster specific Setup: